 (default) or right

-- shift the label position verticallyYou can add a series using chart.addSeries(data,attr)
+- the size of the tick mark in pixelsYou can add a series using chart.addSeries(data,attr)

 where data